web3privacy/web3privacy/README.md

 - [KelVPN](https://kelvpn.com) - The first ever deanon-proof VPN is now available.
 It keeps your data safe by tunnelling it between the blockchain nodes and encrypting it with variable quantum-safe encryption.
 - [Lokinet](https://lokinet.org) - a VPN tunnel that uses onion routing as the transport ([GitHub](https://github.com/oxen-io/lokinet))
 - [Sentinel](https://sentinel.co) - A global network of autonomous dVPN applications that enable private and censorship resistant internet access ([GitHub](https://github.com/sentinel-official))
+- [IVPN](https://www.ivpn.net/) - IVPN keeps no logs, no customer accounts, open source VPN provider using WireGuard.
+Can pay for VPN connection with BTC or XMR and can get 'subscriptions' that last 1 wee or 1 month, not for 1 year+. ([GitHub](https://github.com/ivpn))
+- [ProtonVPN](https://protonvpn.com/) - Swiss VPN provider with encrypted email and online storage (see main product Proton.me) ([GitHub](https://github.com/ProtonVPN

 ## DID
 - [KILT](https://www.kilt.io) - A blockchain identity protocol for issuing self-sovereign, verifiable credentials and decentralized identifiers  ([GitHub](https://github.com/KILTprotocol))